Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

 Ohio State Schedule Analysis

-- On November 22 versus the Oklahoma State Cowgirls, who rank inside the top 100 (No. 80) in our computer rankings, the Buckeyes registered their signature win of the season, a 75-57 victory at a neutral site.
+- Against the Oklahoma State Cowgirls, a top 100 team in our computer rankings, the Buckeyes picked up their signature win of the season on November 22, a 75-57 victory.

-- The Buckeyes have tied for the 32nd-most Quadrant 3 wins in the country (two).
+- The Buckeyes have tied for the 32nd-most Quadrant 3 victories in the country (two).

 Get tickets for any college basketball game this season at Ticketmaster!